Back to Blog

 If willpower is your problem: Choose unhookd.
 It removes the need for willpower by locking apps by default.

 If you love data: Choose Opal.
-It gives you the deepest analytics and insights into your habits.
+Deepest analytics and insights.

 If budget matters most: Choose ScreenZen.
-Nearly every feature is free.
+Nearly everything is free.

-If you are a student: Choose Forest.
-Gamification makes study sessions feel rewarding.
+If you're a student: Choose Forest.
+Gamification makes study sessions rewarding.

 If screen time quality matters: Choose Roots.
-Its Digital Dopamine tracker goes beyond simple time tracking.
+Digital Dopamine tracking goes beyond time counting.

 If you need accountability: Choose Clearspace.
-Social pressure from teammates can be a powerful motivator.
+Social pressure from teammates is a genuine motivator.

 If you use many devices: Choose Freedom.
 Cross-platform blocking closes the device-switching loophole.